Definition of a Lease

-A lease is usually a written agreement between an owner of property (land, building, equipment, vehicle, etc.) and a person or business that will use the property for a stated period of time at a specified series of payments.
+Typically, a lease is a written agreement between an owner of property (land, building, equipment, vehicle, etc.) and a person or business that will use the property for a stated period of time in exchange for a specified series of payments.

 The owner of the property is known as the lessor and the person using the property is the lessee.